-One of the common names for genus Dudleya is Liveforever, which speaks volumes about these western North American plants that thrive on neglect.
+One of the common names for the members of Dudleya is Liveforever, which speaks volumes about these western North American plants that thrive on neglect.
 Some species live as long as fifty to one hundred years, others a "mere" twenty.
 This genus contains several of California's most rewarding succulents for use in horticulture.
-Its numerous species offer a dizzying array of leaf shapes, sizes, habits, and flower colors for the garden.
+Its numerous species offer the garden a dizzying array of leaf shapes, sizes, habits, and flower colors.

 Dudleyas come in two distinct types: branching and unbranching.
 Both types are ideal for succulent and rock gardens.
 Branching species develop multiple rosettes that form low, tufted colonies, while unbranched species produce a solitary rosette.
 The colony formers are valuable groundcovers in the front of a border, whereas the single rosettes make excellent container specimens and focal points in beds.

 Most of the myriad habitats Dudleyas occupy become dry in summer.
-Therefore, it is important to cut off water to Dudleyas in your garden during the summer.
+Therefore, it is important to cut off water to Dudleyas during the summer.
 Plants grown in sandy soils or containers are exceptions.
 They will accept infrequent summer watering as long as the soil drains well.
 The onset of fall or winter rains reawakens Dudleyas from drought-induced dormancy.
-Their shriveled leaves plump up quickly, growth resumes, and flowering occurs during the next spring or summer.
+Their shriveled leaves plump up quickly, growth resumes, and flowering occurs during the following spring or summer.
 Dudleyas are amazingly resilient.
-If a portion of a colony sloughs off a cliff face or is uprooted by a burrowing animal, it can persist for months until soil contact is reestablished.
+If a portion of a colony sloughs off a cliff face or is uprooted by a burrowing animal, it can persist for months until soil contact is re-established.
 Species that naturally grow on ocean bluffs are also salt-spray tolerant.

 Pests and Problems